 Students will remain in full-time distance learning through March 12th.
 More information here

 Madison Elementary School District

 On Jan.
-19, the Governing Board voted to push back the possible date to return to hybrid learning to Feb.
-22. That's based on the downward metric trends and having staff be vaccinated.
+19, the Governing Board voted to push back the date to return to hybrid learning to Feb.
+22. That's based on the downward metric trends and having staff being vaccinated.

 On Jan.
 12, the board changed how they decide if everyone can go back to in-person learning.
 The district will now use data from the City of Phoenix and two of its benchmarks will have to be in the "yellow" range before everyone can come back.

 The data on the dashboard reflects the active and recovered cases reported during in-person learning.
 The data will be updated every Friday by 5 p.m.